ViewSonic PX701-4K Projector Review

 Differences Between Sizes And Variants

-We bought and tested the ViewSonic PX701-4K.
+We bought and tested the ViewSonic PX701.
 This projector has a higher-end model, the ViewSonic PX701-4KE, which has a 1.3x optical zoom feature and a shorter throw ratio, allowing you to install it closer to the wall or screen.

-Our unit was manufactured in June 2023; you can see the label here.
+Our unit was manufactured in June 2023.

-See our recommendations for the best projectors for home theater and the best home projectors.
+See our recommendations for the best projectors for home theater, the best gaming projectors, and the best home projectors.
 If you're looking for something more general, look up our list of the best projectors instead.

 Optoma UHD35